From Ohio History Central

 The citizens of Newark and Licking County preserved the Octagon Earthworks by giving the site to the State of Ohio for use as a summer campgrounds for the Ohio National Guard.
 In 1910, Moundbuilders Country Club established a golf course in the area.
-Since 1933, the Ohio Historical Society has owned the site, but it still is managed and operated as a private country club.
+Since 1933, the Ohio History Connection has owned the site, but it still is managed and operated as a private country club.

 The Octagon Earthworks, as part of the Newark Earthworks, are a National Historic Landmark.
 The Octagon Earthworks site is located at North 33rd Street and Parkview Road on the west side of Newark, in Licking County, Ohio.